wilsonbeckerconsulting/nedl-data/README.md

-# NEDL ETL Pipeline
+# NEDL Data Pipeline

-Prefect-based ETL pipeline that extracts ownership data from Cherre, transforms it into a dimensional model, and loads it to Supabase.
+Prefect-based ETL pipeline that extracts ownership data from Cherre, transforms it into a dimensional model, validates data quality, and loads it to Supabase.

 ## Architecture